off-camera bounce flash – my guest spot on Frank Doorhof’s blog

 Ross

-I love how both this shot and the one in the kids room came out… Bouncing off camera flash does come with lots of flexibility and great images… As for Ross I would recommend you always shoot using manual on your flash then just change settings as you shoot… It is not a must to shoot at max sync speed (especially off camera flash) I have done great images at speeds of 1/400sec and still came out nice so long as my SB700 had completely recycled…
+I love how both this shot room came out… Bouncing off camera flash does come with lots of flexibility and great images… As for Ross I would recommend you always shoot using manual on your flash then just change settings as you shoot… It is not a must to shoot at max sync speed (especially off camera flash) I have done great images at speeds of 1/400sec and still came out nice so long as my SB700 had completely recycled…

 Your blog Neil is a great read thank you…